sand4rt/playwright-ct-angular/README.md

 });
 ```

-See the official [playwright component testing documentation](https://playwright.dev/docs/test-components) and the tests for [angular](ct-angular/tests) for more information on how to use it.
+See the official [playwright component testing documentation](https://playwright.dev/docs/test-components) and the [tests](ct-angular/tests) for more information on how to use it.